 Height: 1.00 to 1.50 feet

 Spread: 1.50 to 2.00 feet

 Easily grown in humusy, organically rich, medium moisture, well-drained soil in part shade to full shade.
 Best sited in sheltered locations.
 Best frond color in light shade.
 Soil must not be allowed to dry out.
 Divide clumps in early spring.
 Naturalizes well by short, branching rhizomes and can form dense colonies in optimum growing conditions.

-Japanese painted fern is one of the most popular cultivated ferns.
-It is a deciduous fern with a weeping habit which typically grows to 18" tall and features a slowly spreading clump of triangular, variegated fronds (to 20" long).
+Athyrium niponicum var. pictum, commonly known as Japanese painted fern, is a rhizomatous, deciduous fern with an arching habit that typically grows to 18” tall.
+It features a slowly spreading clump of triangular, variegated fronds to 20” long.
 Fronds are a soft grayish-green with an overlay of silvery hues accented by contrasting dark maroon midribs.
-The spore-producing structure called sori are located in a herringbone pattern along the veins of the pinnules.
-Synonymous with and sometime sold as Athyrium goeringianum 'Pictum'.
+Silvering is best for several weeks in the spring, with fronds becoming greener as hot temperatures arrive.